 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Rocket Companies.

 Find out more about how you can short Rocket Companies stock.

 Rocket Companies share dividends

-While Rocket Companies's payout ratio might seem low, this can signify that Rocket Companies is investing more in its future growth.
+While Rocket Companies's payout ratio might seem fairly standard, it's worth remembering that Rocket Companies may be investing much of the rest of its net profits in future growth.

 Rocket Companies's most recent dividend payout was on 22 March 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 7 March 2021 (the "ex-dividend date").